couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 }
 ```

-In Couchbase Lite, embedded objects are just embedded documents which you can use KV or the JSON serialization method.
+In Couchbase Lite, embedded objects are just embedded dictionaries which you can use KV or the JSON serialization method.
 An example of KV:
 ```kotlin
 val mdContact = MutableDictionary() mdContact.setString("name", "Mr. Frog")